-Toss that yusheng and tuck into suckling pig and Chinese delicacies (or try a mod menu) at these top restaurants for reunion dinners and Chinese New Year buffets
+Toss that yusheng and tuck into Chinese delicacies at these top restaurants for reunion dinners and Chinese New Year buffets.

 Herald in the auspicious new year with a bountiful spread at Yan!
-We’ve had the privilege of tasting their CNY menu and it’s just as good as it looks.
+We’ve had the privilege of tasting its CNY menu and it’s just as good as it looks.
 Start your reunion dinner with Yan’s Shunde-style yu sheng (above): a mountainous portion of crispy vermicelli with a vibrant medley of vegetables and fresh yellowtail, topped with gold flakes and deep-fried coils of mee pok.
-Then, get the stomach ready for the double-boiled Peru macca soup with dried seafood, sauteed prawns with vegetables accompanied with deep-fried mango and scallops rolls, a steamed star grouper with Yunnan preserved vegetables and cordyceps flower and an 18-ingredient pen cai that is hearty and decadent – mmm!
+Then, get the stomach ready for the double-boiled Peru macca soup with dried seafood, sautéed prawns with vegetables accompanied with deep-fried mango and scallops rolls, a steamed star grouper with Yunnan preserved vegetables and cordyceps flower, and an 18-ingredient pen cai that is hearty and decadent.

 As Singapore’s oldest family-run restaurant, Spring Court has served thousands of diners with delicious Singaporean Chinese food in a warm, inviting atmosphere.
-Not only is it a big hit with patrons during the year, but you can bet it’s also extremely popular during the Lunar New Year, too.
+It’s a big hit with patrons during the year, and extremely popular during the Lunar New Year, too.
 Select one of its eight-course reunion sets for big families of 10, or its promotional set menus for smaller families of four or six people.
-Psst, be sure to order the restaurant’s roasted boneless suckling pig – a crowd favourite!
+Psst, be sure to order the restaurant’s roasted boneless suckling pig – a crowd favourite.

 Sky22 at Courtyard by Marriott Singapore Novena

 Celebrating Chinese New Year under the stars is definitely a good way to start the new year, especially when there’s a buffet involved.
-Feast on Sky22’s affordable and delish a la carte buffet this year of the rat with traditional favourites and international delicacies.
-But, don’t miss out on its crispy soft shell crab Nyonya lo hei, too!
+Feast on Sky22’s affordable and delish à la carte buffet this year of the rat with traditional favourites and international delicacies.
+Don’t miss out on its crispy soft shell crab Nyonya lo hei, too!
 Alternatively, go fuss-free at the semi-buffet – yum.

-Where: Sky22, Courtyard by Marriott Singapore Novena, 99 Irrawaddy Road, Novena, Singapore 329568, p.
-Available 12 January to 9 February
+Where: Sky22, Courtyard by Marriott Singapore Novena, 99 Irrawaddy Road, Novena, Singapore 329568; Available 12 January to 9 February